-The highest-ranked rider in the men's, women's and Under-23 categories will receive:
+The highest-ranked rider in the men's, women's categories will receive:

-- Free registration in the 2020 Garmin Titan Desert MTB stage race.
+- Free registration in the 2022 Titan Desert MTB stage race.

 The top 3 riders in each category will receive:

-The top 3 riders in each category in the Team, Mixed Duo, Corporate, Ambassador and Fat Bike categories will receive:
+The top 3 riders in each category in the Team, Mixed Duo, Corporate, Rookie, Ambassador and ŠKODA Adventure classifications will receive: